 Employee evacuation from Ukraine

-Children’s needs are at the forefront of evacuees’ minds and Kenyon provided activities for them to create a more normal environment and minimise stress.
+During their wait for relocation or onward travel, Kenyon provided activities for children to create a more normal environment and minimise stress.
 This included art and crafts, table tennis, football, pottery, music and ‘walk and talks’ to enable them to voice their fears in a safe and inclusive way.
 At the same time, this enabled parents to manage practicalities surrounding the evacuation, including contacting friends and relatives and assessing the impact of the war on their homes.
 Parent activities have also been arranged to provide some distraction from the invasion and its impacts.

 In all there were 20 Kenyons deployed, covering family assistance, mental health support, and the crisis management centre.
 With only four team members deployed abroad at any time, a rota was created, ensuring optimum support was always provided.
 The team worked over 185 days in total and provided mental health support on over 60 calls, ranging from 30 minutes to 4 hours.

 The successful outcome of this operation meant that the Client’s staff were given the able to mentally address the trauma they faced and move on after their stay at the centres, allowing them and their families to return to a self-sufficient lifestyle.

 Conor Prendergast, Managing Director of Kenyon International, commented:

 “This has been an unimaginably difficult time for the people of Ukraine as they face the most challenging and unexpected circumstances.
 Our priority is our client’s employees’ welfare, and we are committed to providing the most comprehensive service possible to meet their physical and mental needs.